 The key to the most amazing pulled pork recipe is the rub and sauce y’all!!
 I love a thick coat of our signature pork dry rub here.
 We use on everything, not just pork.
 It’s great on steak too.

-How do you make a pork dry rub?
+What is in a good pork dry rub?

 If you have a much larger piece than us you might want to double this so you really cake it on the sides, bottom and top.
 Do NOT scrimp on this, you want a nice crust on the outside.